 It’s the real soundtrack of a fake movie that would still have a great cast: “If I had to guess, I’d say Channing Tatum as the quarterback, Dacre Montgomery from Stranger Things Season Two as the lead, and directed by William Lustig (Maniac Cop, Maniac).”

-In sum, it’s the story of Leather Teeth, the new album from Carpenter Brut.
-A story soon to be told around the world: L’Olympia in Paris, Koko in London, Coachella in California, Hellfest and Beauregard Festival in France, but also Germany, Canada, Finland and more.
+In sum, it’s the story of Leather Teeth, the newest album from Carpenter Brut.
+A story that’s been told around the world: L’Olympia in Paris, Koko in London, Coachella in California, Hellfest and Beauregard Festival in France, but also Germany, Canada, Finland and more.
 A story like those shared around a campfire.